paradoxysm/sleepens/README.md

 ## Installation

 Install a suitable python environment from [python.org](https://www.python.org/downloads/release/python-378/).
-> Sleep Ensemble supports Python 3.7 to 3.9.
+> Sleep Ensemble supports Python 3.7 only.
 It is extensively tested and developed with 64-bit Python 3.7.8 on Windows.

 > Sleep Ensemble pre-trained builds are only useable for the specific OS and 32/64-bit Python environment.
-Its use may be possible with other Python 3.x versions but not guaranteed.
 The included pre-trained SleepEnsemble4 is built on 64-bit Python 3.7.8 on Windows.

 Install the latest `sleepens` release using `pip` (on a terminal like command prompt):
 ```